-Does First Month Free Car Insurance sound like the type of policy you’re looking for?
-There are car insurance companies that offer these types of deals or an affordable alternative that will allow you to get your car legally on the road without a significant down payment.
+as it stood on 30 November 2021: Car insurance companies offer these types of deals or an affordable alternative that will allow you to get your car legally on the road by only making a small deposit payment.

 It’s a common problem for many people struggling to insure their vehicles.
-You need no money down car insurance, but you are absolutely broke.
+You need no money down car insurance, but you’re absolutely broke.
 You have a job where you can earn money to pay your premium, but you’ve also got to have your vehicle to get there.
-Obviously, you don’t want to get caught driving without any coverage because that will only create more financial problems.
+So you don’t want to get caught driving without any coverage because that will only create more financial problems.
 So, what do you do?

 Your best bet is to apply for first-month free auto insurance.
 This way you will get covered with only a small out-of-pocket cost to you.
 While only some carriers offer these discounted deals, some companies do.

 - Kemper Direct